 These procedures outline the conditions upon which a child may be exempt from being enrolled at and attending school (Implemented 2017)

 This Policy states that principles followed when making decision about students.
 It is based on an acknowledgement that parents and carers are the first and most important educators of their children.

-CEDP is committed to developing an educational and organisational culture based on mutual trust and respect that assists people to recognise and develop their personal capabilities. (updated May 2022)
+CSPD is committed to developing an educational and organisational culture based on mutual trust and respect that assists people to recognise and develop their personal capabilities.

-CEDP is committed to ensuring that all CEDP sites are places of safety for students, staff and other persons attending those places.
-(Updated 2022)
+CSPD is committed to ensuring that all its sites are places of safety for students, staff and other persons attending those places.

-This Policy is about Catholic Education Diocese of Parramatta (CEDP) students’ use of Digital Devices and Online Services in School-Related Settings.
+This Policy is about Catholic Schools Parramatta Diocese (CSPD) students’ use of Digital Devices and Online Services in School-Related Settings.